 Conventional Mortgage After Short Sale And Deed In Lieu

-- There is a mandatory 3 year waiting period after recorded date of foreclosure/deed in lieu to qualify for USDA And FHA Loans.
+- There is a mandatory 3 year waiting period after the recorded date of foreclosure/deed in lieu to qualify for USDA And FHA Loans

-- There is a two year waiting period after recorded date of foreclosure/deed in lieu and/or short sale to qualify for VA Loans.
+- There is a two year waiting period after the recorded date of foreclosure/deed in lieu and/or short sale to qualify for VA Loans

 Waiting Period Requirements On Conventional Mortgage After Short Sale And Deed in Lieu